philippkochlimebit/philippkochlimebit/README.md

 ### Hi there 👋

-My name is Philipp and I am Machine Learning Engineer at Limebit GmbH in Berlin
+My name is Philipp and I am Machine Learning Engineer

+🎓

 🔭 I’m currently working on various Machine Learning Projects in the context of medical data